Cleft Lip and Palate

 • excessive air intake; and

 Infants with cleft palate and other craniofacial anomalies associated with genetic syndromes or sequences may have more significant feeding and swallowing difficulties (Cooper-Brown et al., 2008; Dailey, 2013).
-For example, children with Pierre Robin sequence are at increased risk for airway obstruction, dysphagia, and aspiration due to micrognathia and glossoptosis, which position the tongue toward or even against the posterior pharyngeal wall (Monasterio et al., 2004; Nassar, Marques, Trindale, & Bettiol, 2006; Shprintzen & Singer, 1992).
+For example, children with Pierre Robin sequence are at increased risk for airway obstruction, dysphagia, and aspiration due to micrognathia (undersized lower jaw) and glossoptosis (displacement of the tongue), which position the tongue toward or even against the posterior pharyngeal wall (Monasterio et al., 2004; Nassar et al., 2006; Shprintzen & Singer, 1992).
 In infants with 22q11.2 deletion syndrome, laryngeal, neurologic, or cardiac abnormalities may exacerbate feeding difficulties (e.g., Cuneo, 2001; Golding-Kushner & Shprintzen, 2011) and may contribute to fatigue (Cuneo, 2001).

 More significant feeding and swallowing difficulties seen in these populations may be signaled by the following:

-• Arching of back or refusal of nipple
+• arching of the back or refusal of the nipple

-For more information, see ASHA's Practice Portal page, Pediatric Feeding and Swallowing.
+For more information, see ASHA’s Practice Portal page on Pediatric Feeding and Swallowing.

-• Overjet/overbite, often associated with Class II malocclusion (upper teeth protrude beyond lower teeth)
+• Class II malocclusion (upper teeth protrude beyond lower teeth) that is caused by micrognathia (small mandible) and is common with Pierre Robin sequence

 Hearing

-See ASHA's Practice Portal pages, Hearing Loss in Children and Hearing Loss in Adults, for more detailed information about hearing loss.
-Will link to Practice Portal page on otitis media, currently under development.
+See ASHA’s Practice Portal pages on Hearing Loss in Children and Hearing Loss in Adults for more detailed information about hearing loss.

 There is no one cause of cleft lip and palate.
 However, most cases are thought to result from multifactorial inheritance—an interaction between the person's genes (genetic predisposition) and specific environmental factors (see, e.g., Beaty et al., 2011).
 Clefting can also be caused by chromosomal differences in individuals born with genetic syndromes.